TaschnerMandlGroup/MapMetIP/README.md

  ```bash
  conda activate mapmet_ip
  ```
- To run the complete image processing pipeline on a defined sample, run the command below.
-For Docker-based implementation, adapt paths according to the container's file structure in `/data`.
+ To run the complete image processing pipeline on a defined sample, use the command below.
  ```bash
  cd MapMetIP
  python3 run_all.py -s <sample_name> --data_path <path/to>/MapMetIP_TestDataset/raw_data --model_path <path/to>/MapMetIP_models --save_dir <path/to/save/results> --log_path <path/to/save/logs>
  ```
- To run the complete image processing pipeline on a list of samples, run the command below.
+ To run the complete image processing pipeline on a list of samples, use the command below.
  ```bash
  cd MapMetIP
  python3 run_all.py -s <sample_name1> <sample_2> <sample_name3> --data_path <path/to>/MapMetIP_TestDataset/raw_data --model_path <path/to>/MapMetIP_models --save_dir <path/to/save/results> --log_path <path/to/save/logs>